-If you’re looking for great gardening tips, then keep reading.
+If you’re looking for great but simple gardening tips, then keep reading.
 From low-cost ideas to make your space look amazing to easy ideas which will give your property more curb appeal.

 Gardening is a fun way to exercise and have something pleasing to look at.

 If you’re not green-fingered or just moved to a house with a garden for the first time then getting started is easier than you think.

 Firstly, try and do something small every weekend.
 Whether it’s 10 minutes pruning or a few minutes planting something new.
 Slow and steady wins the race!

 The biggest mistake we see – and of course are guilty of, is leaving the garden just a little too long and then feeling overwhelmed by the sheer number of tasks.
 This leads quite nicely on to tip 2!

 Have a plan or to do list.
 It’ll make your life easier and will help to keep you motivated as everytime you tick off an item you’ll feel great about yourself and your garden.

 Respect the process!
 While there are loads you can get done in a weekend, it will take time to get your garden to look great, so believe that every little step, is a move in the right direction.